ayota/ddl_nlp/README.md

 python fun_3000/ingestion/wikipedia_ingest.py -s search_term
 ```

-Optionally, you can specifiy a directory name where the data will be stored (by default, the script will use your search term as a directory name):
+Optionally, you can specify a directory name where the data will be stored (by default, the script will use your search term as a directory name):

 ```
 python fun_3000/ingestion/wikipedia_ingest.py -s search_term -d data_dir